Skip to content

 This means that whenever a HTTP GET request is received at the root URL of the application (e.g. http://127.0.0.1:44777), the home function is used to handle the request and produce a response.

 Register more request handlers to handle more routes and HTTP methods.
-Update your server.py file to contain the following example, which includes two request handlers: one for HTTP GET /, and one for HTTP POST /.
+Update your server.py file to contain the following code, which includes two request handlers: one for HTTP GET /, and one for HTTP POST /.

 from blacksheep import Application, get, post